eduardozulian/a-featured-page-widget/readme.txt

 This plugin creates a widget that features a specific page, showing its excerpt.
 You can also choose a post thumbnail among the registered ones in your theme.

+= Contributing =
+[A Featured Page Widget](https://github.com/eduardozulian/a-featured-page-widget) is available on GitHub.
+If you want to contribute, please fork it and send a pull request!

 = Languages =

 * Portuguese (Brazil)